 In the article he says that he was working as a photographer, but I don´t think he ever made it to the Film Industry, it may just have been a wish of his that he put out there, or maybe he had just started when he got sick.

-I wondered if he had a partner, but he had never had one.
-He talked about his childhood, and his many years of substance abuse, and said that he had closed off his heart.
+I wondered if he had a partner, but he hsaid no. He talked about his childhood, and his many years of substance abuse, and said that he had closed off his heart.
 That he had been ”completely incapable of reaching out to anybody else.”
 AIDS had taught him, he said, a whole lot about his heart.

 Jeff said he was learning to love him self and others.